Bmorrissey34/GGC_MAPS_TEST/docs/UserTutorial.md

 - Use the avaiable buttons at the top right of the map window to zoom (+/-) and make the map fit the window using the Reset button.
 - Click a building to open its floor map.
 - The sidebar is on the left side of the page.
-- The legend is at the upper right side of the page.
+- The legend is at the lower right side of the page.
-- The helpful links menu is just below the legend offers resources including a virtual tour of the campus, GGC's website, and the orignal GGC map.
+- The helpful links menu is just below the legend.
-- The find bar is at the top of the screen.
+- The find bar is at the top right of the screen.

 ### Building Floor Plans
 - Navigate to different floors using the level menu's up and down arrows.